On alternative approximating distributions in the multivariate version of Kolmogorov's second uniform limit theorem

-Thus the second inequality of Theorem~\ref{th8} follows from the second inequality of Theorem~\ref{th2}.
+Thus, the second inequality of Theorem~\ref{th8} follows from the second inequality of Theorem~\ref{th2}.
 The constants depending on $N_m$ may be treated as constants depending on $m$.
-The first inequality follows from the second inequality by standard reasoning. $\square$
+The first inequality follows from the second inequality by standard reasoning.
+Theorem~\ref{th8} is proved.

 {\it Proof of Theorem\/ $\ref {th4}$.} Fix some polyhedron $P\in\mathcal P_m$: where $t_j\in\mathbf H$, $\|t_j\|=1$, $b_j\in\mathbf R$, $j=1,\ldots, m$.
 Let $\mathbf L_t\subset\mathbf H$ be the linear span of vectors